1.24 Weapons Policy

 - any explosive or incendiary substance, or device designed, adapted or converted for the purpose of causing an explosion or fire;

-- any noxious gas or chemical substance, except for those used in University approved laboratories, and any device designed, adapted or converted for the purpose of releasing a noxious gas or chemical substance, except for small hand-sized (units of not more than 3 oz. nor more than 18% OC) personal protection devices sold commercially (commonly referred to as "mace") in the state of Missouri, that eject a repellant or temporary incapacitating substance for the purpose of causing a temporary adverse physical effect on a human being.
+- any noxious gas or chemical substance, except for those used in University approved laboratories, and any device designed, adapted or converted for the purpose of releasing a noxious gas or chemical substance, except for small hand-sized (units of not more than 3 oz. nor more than 18% OC) personal protection devices sold commercially in the state of Missouri, that eject a repellant or temporary incapacitating substance for the purpose of causing a temporary adverse physical effect on a human being.

 For the purposes of this policy, a Prop/Theatrical Weapon is defined as any device that could be reasonably mistaken for a weapon, such as a toy gun, starter gun, or theatrical weapons.